Karma Karnak, Luxor, Egypt - Karma Club

 Hatshepsut Temple

 The Temple of Hatshepsut is a mortuary temple built during the reign of Pharaoh Hatshepsut of the Eighteenth Dynasty of Egypt.
 Located opposite the city of Luxor, it is considered to be a masterpiece of ancient architecture.
 Its three massive terraces rise above the desert floor and into the cliffs of Deir el-Bahari.
 Hatshepsut was the daughter of Thutmose I (1520-1492 BCE) by his Great Wife Ahmose.
 Thutmose I also fathered Thutmose II (1492-1479 BCE) by his secondary wife Mutnofret.
 In keeping with Egyptian royal tradition, Thutmose II was married to Hatshepsut at some point before she was 20 years old.
-During this same time, Hatshepsut was elevated to the position of God’s Wife of Amun, the highest honor a woman could attain in Egypt after the position of queen and one which would become increasingly political and important.
+During this same time, Hatshepsut was elevated to the position of God’s Wife of Amun, the highest honor a woman could attain in Egypt after the position of queen, and one which would become increasingly political and important.

 Luxor Temple